Introduction

 | Orchestration | Partial | First-class Dagster integration; rocky serve for small standalone teams |

-rocky lineage-diff mainlists per-column downstream blast radius for PR review — the kind of CI gate that’s impossible without a compiled engine. - Branches + deterministic replay.
+rocky lineage-diff mainlists per-column downstream blast radius for PR review.
+That CI gate is impossible without a compiled engine. - Branches + a content-addressed run record.
 Named branches as isolated schemas.

 [budget]blocks fail the run on overspend;budget_breachfires the hook;rocky preview costprojects spend at PR time. - AI gated through the compiler.
 Every AI suggestion type-checks before it lands.

-rocky aigenerates → compiles → auto-fixes → ships; theAttempts: 2retry loop is the signature feature.
-(The broader AI surface — mass refactor, auto-migration on a column type change — is roadmap, not changelog.
-See Where Rocky is today.) - Dialect-divergence lint.
+rocky aigenerates, compiles, auto-fixes, and ships; theAttempts: 2retry loop is the signature feature.
+(The broader AI surface, like mass refactor or auto-migration on a column-type change, is on the Roadmap.) - Dialect-divergence lint.

 P001catches Snowflake-only constructs in a Databricks project, and the reverse.
-Useful the day you start a migration; essential the day you finish one. - Declarative governance.
-RBAC as code with GRANT/REVOKE diffing, Unity Catalog tags, workspace isolation, mask strategies bound to classification tags.
+Useful the day you start a migration, essential the day you finish one. - Declarative governance.
+RBAC as code with GRANT/REVOKE diffing, Unity Catalog tags, workspace isolation, and mask strategies bound to classification tags.

 rocky compliance --fail-on exceptiongates CI on unmasked PII.